leander-ds/conmet/README.md

-**About me**

-I am [Leander De Schutter](https://www.linkedin.com/in/leander-de-schutter), a PhD Candidate at the Rotterdam School of Management, Erasmus University.
-In my research I examine how people maintain cooperative relationships at the workplace.
-I am also interested in how methodological techniques can be made more accessible.
-The latter is exactly the purpose of the shiny application I wrote: ConMET.
-Feel free to reach out to me at [deschutter@rsm.nl](mailto:deschutter@rsm.nl) if you encounter any bugs, have any comments, questions or change requests.

-\
-\
 **ConMET: Short Description**

 When you conduct survey research, reviewers often ask you to perform confirmatory factor analyses (CFAs) to check whether the measured constructs are statistically different from each other or whether there is a common method bias.
 Conducting and evaluating CFAs, however, is a tedious task.
 Even after becoming familiar with the technique, you still spend a lot of time repeatedly creating, comparing, and reporting on different CFA models.